Bead embroidery: Technique

 Three basic methods may be used to embroider with beads: individual beads may be sewn directly onto fabric, or several beads may be run through a needle before running through the backing, or else a line of threaded beads may be laid upon a fabric and secured with couching stitches.

 Many people use a needle and thread to stitch beads to the fabric, usually a fine needle with a small eye to facilitate easier passage through the small holes in many seed beads.
 A second technique uses a fine hook to chain stitch thread to the fabric; in Europe this technique is known as Tambour or Luneville embroidery, and is commonly used to bead haute couture garments.
 In India the work is called Zari or Moochi Aari, or just Aari and is used on garments and furnishings.
 A hallmark of Tambour or Luneville embroidery is that the beads are attached on the underside of the fabric and the chain is formed on the top side of the fabric, whereas in Zari and Aari work, the beads are attached to the top side of the fabric where the chain stitch is formed.
 In Zari/Aari work the thread is hooked through each bead as the stitches are formed.
 The Tambour/Aari beading methods appear more difficult to master for those more used to working with a threaded needle but do have an advantage in speed over stitching beads with a needle, increased speed is possible as the thread is used from the spool so is continuous, there is no need to fasten of, cut new thread, thread the needle, and fasten on, secondly With Tambour/Luneville work the beads are strung direct on the thread before stitching begins, so no time is lost placing each bead on the needle.
 There are multiple YouTube videos examples demonstrating Arri/Zari stitching, and numerous books which instruct on Tambour or Luneville work.

-Most beading onto fabric is worked with the fabric stretched tightly over a frame, this holds the fabric tight and provides a flat surface to work the embroidery on, beads can add significant weight so some support is important.
+Most beading onto fabric is worked with the fabric stretched tightly over a frame, which holds the fabric tight and provides a flat surface to work the embroidery on; beads can add significant weight so some support is important.
 Using a frame means the embroiderer has both hands free for working.
-In Tambour or Luneville work the frame is often supported between two tables, above a table or on trestle supports and used when seated on a chair.
+In Tambour or Luneville work the frame is often supported between two tables, above a table or on trestle supports and .used when seated on a chair.
 In Aari or Zari work the frame is often closer to the ground, and used while seated on the ground.
 Lesage is acclaimed in the fashion world for the beaded embroideries worked for many well known fashion designers.